The DL Advocate: Playing the devil's advocate with hidden systematic uncertainties: A concrete example: a branching fraction measurement

 \subsection{Training and results}

 Figure~\ref{fig:training_loss} shows the evolution of $e_s$ during the training process for the different values of $\tilde{m}_V$ and for the selected input features $ x = \{ p_T^{A}, \, p_T^{B} \}$.
 A good learning curve is observed for all cases, with an almost-optimal solution obtained after less than 500 iterations.
+A very similar pattern is also seen for the other pairs of features used.

 Figure~\ref{fig:NN_weights} shows the resulting weighting functions obtained from the training of the network for the three considered sets of variables and for different values of $\tilde{m}_V$.
 For cases where $\tilde{m}_V < \tilde{m}_{X}$, the obtained solution shows a clear split of the 2D plane, with a large fraction of signal events that receive a weight close to zero.
 This is due to the larger separation in the kinematic space between signal and control channels, which allows to find a solution that strongly affects the former while keeping unchanged the other two.
 On the other hand, for signal masses between or above the $X$ and $Y$ particles, the strong overlap in the kinematic distributions leaves very little to no room for efficiency mismodelling to be able to modify the signal branching ratio while satisfying the constraints from the control channels.